openflighthpc/retype-documentation/Retype_Documentation/hidden_cluster_build_methods/make_compute_node.md

     - Set *Subscription* to your subscription type.
     - Set *Resource Group* to your desired resource group (where the vm will be kept after creation).
     - Set *Virtual machine name* to any suitable name.
-    - Set *Image* to the imported Flight Solo Image
+    - Set *Image* to the imported Flight Solo Image.
         It may be necessary to open the dropdown and/or see all images in order to find the imported image.
 ![](/images/azure_createvm_image_dropdown.png)
     Scroll down to see more options